metzzo/mancala/README.md

 The following run configrations are preconfigured:
 * Mancala: Run the Mancala Boardgame Engine
-* Make Jar: Builds a Jar File which can be included by the agents
+* Make Jar: Builds a Jar File which can be included by the agents, using the Gradle Task *jfxJar*
 * Test: Runs the Unit Tests